Rain

 “I’m the last of my kind.”

-“Does the world still speak of Bizra eyes?” she asks bitterly.
+“Does the world still speak of fire eyes?” she asks bitterly.

 She stares at me again, her eyes full of anger.

-Why does she think that she is the last one with Bizra eyes?
+Why does she think that she is the last one with fire eyes?

 Before I can ask her, Niyta speaks.